troylovelljones/troylovelljones/README.md

 I am an accomplished technology leader who has helped software development teams transform concepts into best-in-class products in the healthcare and manufacturing fields for the last 20 years. <br><br>I'm a software developer with mulitple years of experience developing software in Java, JavaScript, HTML, CSS, C++, and Object Pascal (and I'm currently learning TypeScript and Vue.js).

-I'm an Agile coach and professional Scrum Master (PSM I&II) trained to apply Agile/Scrum practices to manage software deliverables and measure team efficiency for continuous improvement.
+I'm an Agile coach and professional Scrum Master (PSM I & II) trained to apply Agile/Scrum practices to manage software deliverables and measure team efficiency for continuous improvement.

 I have experience leading and coaching large co-located and virtual cross functional (QA and Dev) software development teams of 30+ Developers, Agile leaders & QA professionals.